rage/java-programming-fall-19/data/part-4/3-files-and-reading-data.md

 <!-- Yllä Scanner-luokan konstruktorille annetaan parametrina järjestelmän syöte (`System.in`).
 Tekstikäyttöliittymissä käyttäjän kirjoittama tieto ohjataan syötevirtaan rivi kerrallaan, eli tieto lähetetään käsiteltäväksi aina kun käyttäjä painaa rivinvaihtoa. -->

 Above, we give the system input (`System.in`) as a parameter to the constructor of the Scanner-class.
-In text based user interfaces the input of the user is directed into the input stream one line at a time, meaning the data is sent for handling every time the user presses return for a new line.
+In text based user interfaces the input of the user is directed into the input stream one line at a time, meaning the data is sent to be handled every time the user presses return for a new line.

 <!-- <programming-exercise name='Merkkijonojen lukumäärä' tmcname='osa04-Osa04_21.MerkkijonojenLukumaara'> -->